hammadkhan96/Jigz_Marketplace_Clean/EMAIL_VERIFICATION_FIX.md

 ## Issue
 Email verification was not working in deployed environments because the verification URLs were constructed using development-specific environment variables.

-## Root Cause
-The email service was using `REPLIT_DEV_DOMAIN` environment variable to construct verification URLs, which is only available in Replit development environments.
-In deployed apps (Google Cloud, etc.), this variable is not set, causing verification links to point to incorrect URLs.

 ## Solution
 Updated the email service to properly handle different deployment environments:

 ### Changes Made
 1. **Added helper method `getBaseUrl()`** in EmailService class that:
    - Uses `DEPLOYED_URL` environment variable for production
-   - Falls back to `REPLIT_DEV_DOMAIN` for development
    - Provides appropriate localhost fallback for local development

 2. **Updated all email templates** to use the helper method: